strmprivacy/docs/docs/01-overview/01-principles.md

 encryption key is generated in STRM Privacy which is decoupled from the event by a `keyLink`.
 The value for the `keyLink` is included in each event, in the `strmMeta/keyLink` field.

-The way PII data is encrypted, follows a Privacy Algorithm.
+The way Personal Data is encrypted, follows a Privacy Algorithm.
 Currently, the Privacy Algorithm is time-based, yet others might be added in the future.
 Read more about the current Privacy Algorithm [here](docs/02-concepts/01-data-processing/01-pii-field-encryption.md).

 [^1]: Current implementation uses HTTP/2 for